Now Appearing in Broomfield’s Xeriscape Demonstration Garden

 The monarch butterflies are loving the Meadow Blazing Star (Liatris ligulistylis) at Broomfield’s Xeriscape Demonstration Garden!
 Stop by to enjoy the season’s last blast of color and you may spot some pollinators, too.
 Photo credit: Broomfield Master Gardener Carrie Nakajima.

 Broomfield Demonstration Garden

-The Broomfield Xeriscape Demonstration Garden is a collaboration between the City and County of Broomfield, Denver Botanic Gardens and the Colorado State University Extension in Broomfield.
-The garden is also a Plant Select Demonstration Garden.
+The Broomfield Xeriscape Demonstration Garden is a collaboration between the City and County of Broomfield, Denver Botanic Gardens, and Colorado State University Extension in Broomfield.
+The garden is also a Plant Select® Demonstration Garden.